camilafbarcellos/sys-compass/README.md

 ## :exclamation: Know Issues
 - Signup page is not functional and doesn't actually persists data to the JSON of users
-- Home page with CSS layout malfunctions, including overflow
+- Home page without CSS layout responsiveness
 - Mostly home page buttons are purely visual and not functional

 ## :camera_flash: Screenshots